akkupy/Self_Signed_SSL_Cerificate/README.md

 ```
 Note: As of April 2019 iOS 13+ and macOS 15+, the server certificate can not have an expiry > 825 and must include ExtendedKeyUsage extension https://support.apple.com/en-us/HT210176

-Add the root certificate and the website certificate to client computers.
+### Add the root certificate and the website certificate to client computers.

+Add the self-signed-ca-cert.crt generated to client web browsers.

+Add website.crt,website.key to corresponding website or proxy manager.

 For reference, see here: https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/